uploadcare/uploadcare-rails/README.md

 ### Uploadcare API interfaces

-The Uploadcare service provides a wide API to manage files, group, projects, webhooks, video and documents conversion and file uploads.
+Uploadcare provides [APIs](https://uploadcare.com/docs/start/api/) to manage files, group, projects, webhooks, video and documents conversion and file uploads.
 The gem has unified interfaces to use Uploadcare APIs in RailsApp.

 ### Upload API